tkerby/flipperzero-firmware-wPlugins/README.md

 Disclaimers:

-I'm sure there's still countless bugs, but this is the closest I got to stable so far.
+I'm sure there's still countless bugs, but this is the closest I got to a stable version.

-I only tried this with the Momentum firmware for the flipper, so heads up there.
+I only tried this with Momentum firmware, so heads up there.

+I have never done any actual coding before in my life.

 I had a huge amount of help with various ai tools.

-I only ever dabbled in HTML, this is the first thing that's come close to something actually "finished" (it's still a long way off).

 My first time ever posting anything here.